 Some of these children and adolescents respond well to their social transitions and are deemed emotionally healthy and mature enough by their families and experts to make informed decisions about their own healthcare.
 In these cases, they may be prescribed hormones.
 The process and model of care are similar to providing HIV prevention drugs or birth control medications to adolescents who request them.

 It remains unusual for minors to have transgender surgery.
 It is only allowed in cases where minors are legally emancipated or deemed to be mature minors by their families and experts.
-Some carefully screened trans boys have top surgery around 16, and some carefully screened trans girls have bottom surgery around 16.
+Some carefully screened transmasculine adolescents have top surgery as teens, and some carefully screened transfeminine adolescents have bottom surgery in their late teens.
 The majority do not make these decisions until they are adults.

 Notable trans and gender diverse youth